-If you can access or create a single service account with all of the required roles, you should create short-lived credentials for that service account directly, which is a simpler approach to service account impersonation.
+If you can generate a token with the required permissions with a single token generation call, you should create short-lived credentials for that service account directly.

 About creating short-lived credentials

-Service accounts can use short-lived credentials to authenticate calls to Google Cloud APIs, other Google APIs, and non-Google APIs.
-Short-lived credentials have a limited lifetime, with durations of just a few hours or shorter.
+Depending on the type of token you create, you can use short-lived credentials to authenticate calls to Google APIs, third-party APIs, or applications that require ID tokens.
+Short-lived credentials have a limited lifetime, with durations of just a few hours or shorter, and are not automatically refreshed.
 Short-lived service account credentials are useful for scenarios where you need to grant limited access to resources for trusted service accounts.
 They also create less risk than long-lived credentials, such as service account keys.

 Delegated request flow